 September 6, 2022

 Published in Harper’s Weekly, May 12, 1860.
 Lincoln did not attend the 1860 nominating convention but he had positioned himself to be a success at the convention through speeches and the publication of his debates with Stephen Douglas as well as a biography.
 Lincoln relied on friends at the convention to advance his cause and was nominated on the third ballot.
 The convention was held at the “Wigwam,” a completely wooden two-story structure built on Lake Street near the Chicago River specifically to attract the 1860 convention to Chicago.
 The Wigwam was demolished sometime between 1867 and 1871.The Wigwam cannot be discerned in this birds-eye view; it would have been approximately in the center of the image on the east bank of the Chicago River between two bridges.

 September 1, 2021

 It is not widely known that European investors financed more than half of United States railroad growth in the 19th and early 20th centuries.
 This map, published in London, was intended for those remote investors, illustrating the extent of track owned by United States and Canadian railroad companies traded on the London Stock Exchange.
 There are only 2 other known copies of this map.
-It will be scanned and made available through a new Map Library digital collection focusing on railroads in North America during the 2021-2022 academic year.
+This map has been scanned and is available for viewing and download through the Map Library’s Railroad Maps digital collection.

 Saikin no Tōa keisei zukai = 最近の東亜形勢圖解